ConnectBhawna/DigiManager/README.md

 - It supports dark theme too 🌗.

 ### Insights into the app 🔎

-**DigiManager** offers light as well as dark theme 🌓.
-So now you can use DigiManager in whatever theme you like the most. 🔥 **DigiManager** supports both email based and Social media authentication like Google authentication.
-Planning to add Facebook authentication too. 😁
+I built this app to demonstrate knowledge working in Kotlin and Firebase .
+This app was built using Kotlin and Firebase.
+This application supports user authenticatio using firebase.Users are able to create a new account using their email address and can then sign in to save coins to a user specific list.
+This is made possible by creating a firestore cloud storage database at the time of user registration.
+Another feature of this application is it offers light as well as dark theme.
+So now you can use DigiManager in whatever theme you like the most.
 Have a look at your running task, upcoming and completed tasks all in one place.
 Create a task by pressing the button.
-DigiManager lets you start a task ⌚ otherwise you get the notification of not completing the task.
-Then you will be not able to achieve your long time goal 😢.
+DigiManager gives you notification on assigning as well as on completing the task.
+Then you will be able to achieve your long term goal.

 ## 📸 Demo

 ## Built With 🛠
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.
-- [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) - For asynchronous and more..
+- [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) - For asynchronous and more..offers light as well as dark theme first_quarter_moon.
+So now you can use DigiManager in whatever theme you like the most. fire DigiManager supports both email based and Social media authentication like Google authentication.
+Planning to add Facebook authentication too. grin

+Have a look at your running task, upcoming and completed tasks all in one place.
+Create a task by pressing the button.
+DigiManager lets you start a task watch otherwise you get the notification of not completing the task.
+Then you will be not able to achieve your long time goal cry.
 - [Flow](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-flow/) - A cold asynchronous data stream that sequentially emits values and completes normally or with an exception.
  - [StateFlow](https://developer.android.com/kotlin/flow/stateflow-and-sharedflow) - StateFlow is a state-holder observable flow that emits the current and new state updates to its collectors.
 - [Android Architecture Components](https://developer.android.com/topic/libraries/architecture) - Collection of libraries that help you design robust, testable, and maintainable apps.